Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 If you wanted to heat treat additional flour for another recipe, you can do it all at once and store the extra in an airtight container until you are ready to use it.

 STEP TWO: Keep a close eye on the flour, making sure it does not burn.
-Remove the flour from the oven and allow it to completely cool before using it in this recipe.
+Remove the flour from the oven and allow it to cool completely before using it in this recipe.

 STEP THREE: Using a stand mixer or a large mixing bowl and a hand mixer on medium-high speed, cream together the butter, brown sugar, white sugar, and vanilla extract.
 Mix until it is fluffy.